 For outdoor sessions dress for the weather and expect to get wet.
 Bring a spare set of warm clothes and wear clothes that can get wet.
 Wear footwear such as old runners or paddling shoes that can get wet.
 Do not wear flip flops.
 A hat and sunglasses are also required.
 More specific instructions will be provided prior to the start of your course.

-Kayaks are provided for the pool session, but must be rented for outdoor sessions.
-Please select your kayak rental during the registration process if necessary.
+Kayaks are provided for the pool session, but must be booked for outdoor sessions.
+Please book a kayak during the registration process if necessary.
 All other equipment will be provided including paddles, PFDs (lifejackets), spray skirts, paddle floats, bilge pumps.

 Questions?
 Feel free to contact us.